 The weather will heavily influence the results you achieve from your surf photography sessions.
 In the days leading up to the shoot, you should keep an eye on the forecast telling you what conditions are expected to be like on the day.

 Surfing apps on your mobile phone can give you detailed information in that regard.

 Early in the morning and late afternoons are favorite times for skilled surfers to ride the waves, and these times often coincide perfectly with golden hour.

 If you organize your session to put yourself on the sand around these times, you will be rewarded with a beautiful sunset or sunrise to create the perfect backdrop to the action on the waves.

-There are also apps that can help you get onto the beach with plenty of time to make the best use of the light you have left.
+Some apps can help you get onto the beach with plenty of time to make the best use of the light you have left.